stacks/stacks-website/README.markdown

 1. clone the `stacks-website` project using
 `git clone https://github.com/pbelmans/stacks-website.git`

-2. change directories to `stacks-website/`and initialize the submodules using `git submodule init` and `git submodule update`
+2. change directories to `stacks-website/`and initialize the submodules using `git submodule init`, `git submodule update` and either `git submodule foreach git pull origin master` if you want to update all submodules (including EpicEditor, MathJax and XyJax) or just `cd tex/`, `git checkout master`,  `git pull` if you wish to play it safe

-3. create all necessary information about tags in the project by running `make tags` in `stacks-website/tex/`, make sure that the URLs in `tex/scripts/tag_up.py` are correct
+3. create all necessary information about tags in the project by running `make tags` in `stacks-website/tex/`, make sure that the URLs in `stacks-website/tex/scripts/tag_up.py` are correct

 4. create the database by calling `python scripts/create_database.py` in `stacks-website/`